berkeley-scf/tutorial-databases/R-and-Python.md

 The *PyArrow* package is available for Python, but I haven’t explored it.

+Note that *arrow* basically subsumes *feather* and you can work with feather-formatted files using *arrow*.

 ### 4.2 fst

 The *fst* package for R provides the ability to quickly read and write